tillbiskup/evedata/docs/architecture.rst

       On the other hand, there still is a clear distinction between motor axes and detector channels, but this is apparent by the type of the individual objects.
 Furthermore, the difference between ``devices`` on one side and ``beamline`` and ``machine`` on the other side would more clearly reflect the current distinction between ``main`` and ``snapshot``/``monitor``.

+      The name ``devices`` may somewhat collide with the current use of the term for devices that are neither motor axes nor detector channels.

     * How to deal with snapshots and monitors?

       Snapshots and monitors mostly provide information ("metadata") on the state of beamline and machine.
 As such, usually they are *not* used in plots.
 This would mean that the current/energy that is used as the one standard detector in (nearly) every measurement shall *not* be part of the ``machine`` section, but rather ``detectors`` (or whatever this section may be named eventually).